davinomjr/davinomjr.github.io/index.md

                         <div class="col-md-6 col-md-push-3">
                             <h4>
                                 Graduated on Computer Science (C.S.), I'm currently finishing my Masters at
                                 <a class="no-break" href="https://www2.cin.ufpe.br/en/" >CIn-UFPE</a> on Software Engineering.
-As a Graduate Researcher, I'm part of a joint-effort
+As a Graduate Researcher, I'm part of a
-                                <a href="https://www.nsf.gov/pubs/2017/nsf17024/nsf17024.pdf">project</a> between US and Brazil addressing security problems on the Internet of Things (IoT).
+                                <a href="https://www.nsf.gov/pubs/2017/nsf17024/nsf17024.pdf">joint-effort project</a> between US and Brazil addressing security problems on the Internet of Things (IoT).
+For more information, please refer to the official <a href="https://iot-flows.cin.ufpe.br/">web page</a> of the project.
                             </h4>
                             <h4>Below are some of the work I'm involved with.</h4>
                         </div>